20 Things Newbies Need to Know About Korean Dramas

 - TV Shows are heavily monitored, censored.
 Most kissing is a lip press.
 If you see an actor open his mouth this is a big deal.
-If the actress kisses him back it is like R rated.
-If it’s in a public setting it’s almost porn-PDA is a no no, I mean even holding hands.
+I If it’s in a public setting it’s almost porn-PDA is a no no, I mean even holding hands-this is TV LAND KOREA and does not always translate to real life.
 If the couple actually has sex over the course of the show consider you have witnessed the television event of the year.
 Do not make the mistake in thinking the actor or the actor is a terrible actor or a bad on screen kisser because of bug eyed lip press kisses.
 The actors are taking DIRECTION and do what they are told.

 - Do not try to translate or recognize words as a newbie, just go with the flow.
 The subs are often not literal translations because of grammar structure and cultural practices, and other reasons.
 Sometimes the literal translations that do make it into the subs will seem odd because they are folk sayings or puns that make no sense to non-Koreans.
 It’s terribly difficult to navigate in the beginning.

 - There are strict age and social pecking orders.
 It is a highly patriarchal society also.
 The younger you are, the lower you are in status.
 People rarely call each other by their given names, unless the person that is being spoken to is younger or a lesser social status.
 Even married couples.
 Even twins-the younger twin calls the older twin by a certain designation (sex specific) but the older twin may call the younger by their given name.
 Thus, sometimes when you see a name in the subs, it doesn’t match what the person is saying.
 This causes newbies a lot of grief.
 The first words you will learn to translate will most likely be these titles-Sunbae, Noona, Unni, Oppa, Hyung, Ama, Appa, Harabeoji, Halimeoni.

-- Usually someone in the drama will be an orphan, or someone will die or be dying.
-Usually from cancer or a heart condition.
+- Usually someone in the drama will be an orphan, or at leat one parent may be absent or dead.

 - Do not even think about trying to make sense of anything medical or illness related.